 Next to the needs assessment, the project consortium also initiated their work on the toolkit creation.
 Designing such a toolkit is a comprehensive task that requires detailed planning and careful consideration to meet the exact needs of the target group.
-Each of the envisaged service areas of our toolkit (management, framework, dual career counselling and communication) shall entail a set of tools that complement each other.
+Each of the envisaged service areas of our toolkit (Manage, Train, Counsel) shall entail a set of tools that complement each other.

 Simultaneously, every tool should also be independently applicable.
 This underlying principle would ensure that systems at different stages and levels of dual career implementation are able to utilize the tools according to their individual requirements.
 Closing the first meeting, we are ready to get down to work.
 Thank you to all project partners for a great kick off.